The Slippery Boy in Striped Pyjamas

 I believe that “Chaouen, 1936” is a story that says far more than what appears on the surface.
 It describes ancient cities and their rich architectural heritage, and celebrates the strength of earlier generations, who built their houses with their own hands along mountain slopes.
 It also chronicles a life of panhandling, amid the poverty, starvation and despair of the generations that followed.
 It reveals the profitable business of war, the exploitation of people in despair, the seditious groups who switch sides, and the iniquity of those whose only purpose in life is to crush the dreams of others.

 The author has chosen an erudite narrator to tell the story, who shifts topics fluidly.
 For instance, after recounting what is happening as the main character flees, he moves inside his head, without interrupting the narrative flow.
 The author doesn’t explain to us why the main character is being chased by two men, nor does he reveal any of their identities.
-He doesn’t need to, because he offers enough hints in the main character’s internal speech ...Read more
+He doesn’t need to, because he offers enough hints in the main character’s internal ...Read more

 Why “Palestine”?